My Guide to the perfect Shito

 • To make the purée, blend the ingredient with small amount of water, pulsing in between until it blends into a not so smooth mixture.

 • Kpakpo shito is a type of green chili indigenous to Ghana and some parts of Africa.
 It is tiny and quite fragrant more than it is hot.
-If you can’t find it, substitute with scotch bonnets or petite belle peppers
+If you can’t find it, substitute with scotch bonnets or petite belle peppers.

 Directions

 Place a large heavy bottomed pan over medium high heat.
-Add the oil and allow to heat up the add the diced onions.
+Add the oil and allow to heat up the add the diced onions and bay leaf.
 Fry until onion turns golden brown the add the tomato paste and ground spices.
-Fry the tomato paste for 15 mins.
+Fry the tomato paste for 15 mins stirring occasionally.
 Add the ginger, garlic, pepper and onion purées and 1/2 tablespoon salt.
-Turn heat to low and fry in oil stirring regularly for about about 2 hrs.
+Turn heat to low and fry in oil stirring regularly for about about 2 -3 hrs.
 It should be darker at this point and it shouldn’t be bubbling as much.
-If it is keep cooking.
-Add the fish, chili and shrimp powder.
-Reduce heat and cook further until shito stops bubbling, about 45 mins to an hour.
-It burns quickly at this point so pay attention.
-Stir regularly to ensure the bottom isn’t burning.
-When it cools down scoop into mason jars and store at room temperature or in the fridge.
-Only use a dry fork when scooping shito.
+If it is, keep cooking.
+Taste and adjust salt.
+You can take it off the heat at this step and continue the next day.
+The flavours should have developed fully by then and it’ll be easier to taste and adjust seasoning at that point.

 Serve with my waakye or really anything.
 It pairs well with everything